oracle-livelabs/oci/oci-opensearch/SIEM/siem.md

 </copy>
 ```

 Now go to **Discover** and select the following index **apache_accesslogs**  in the right upper corner.
 Make sure to specify the time correctly on the top of the screen.
-Click on the document deatails in one of the rows.
+Click on the document details in one of the rows.
    ![OpenSearch Dashboards - Document Details](../images/image-siem1.png)
-Analyze the fields in the docoument.
+Analyze the fields in the document.

 ## Step 3: Create new Log types in Security Analytics
 In the OpenSearch Dashboard  go to **Security Analytics** \ **Detectors**.
-And clik on **Log types**, you will see a list of default log types in OpneSearch.
+And clik on **Log types**, you will see a list of default log types in OpenSearch.
-If you click on a log type you can see the deatils and the Detection Rules assiciated with the log type:
+If you click on a log type, you can see the details and the Detection Rules associated with the log type:
   ![OpenSearch Dashboards - Document Details](../images/image-siem5.png)
-You can also create your onw log type, by clicking on **Create Log type**
+You can also create your own log type by clicking on **Create Log type**

   ![OpenSearch Dashboards - Document Details](../images/image-siem6.png)